alexzhangs/aws-cfn-vpn/README.md

 ```

 Note: If you are proceeding without the tools, then you will have to manually
-upload templates and Lambda function to S3, and handle the parameters
+edit config files and upload templates and Lambda function to S3, and handle
-for each nested templates.
+the parameters for each nested templates.

 ### Prepare AWS Accounts